onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 +++ {"editable": false, "deletable": false}

 Fortran forces to define the variables at the top of the program.
-In this notebook, we define the variables you need for a given function call in a seperate cell above the one you will fill in.
+In this notebook, we define the variables you need for a given function call in a separate cell above the one you will fill in.

 ```{code-cell}
 ---